krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 - can be used for objects from 5MB up to the maximum file size, which is 5TB.
 - it has to be used for any objects larger than 5GB.

-Transfer Acceleration:
-- improving the performance of transfers of files,
-- leverages the CloudFront edge locations.
-- Used to accelerate uploads of objects over long distances, so you're reducing latency.
-- Transfer Acceleration is as secure as a direct upload to S3,
-- you're charged only if there's a benefit in the transfer time.
-- You need to enable Transfer Acceleration on the S3 bucket.
-It cannot be disabled after that, but only suspended.

 S3 copy API:
 - you can copy objects up to five gigabytes.
 - it can be used to: